recetasdemama/wordpress/wp-content/plugins/add-link-to-facebook/readme.txt

 == Upgrade Notice ==

-= 1.177 =
+= 1.184 =
-One bugfix, new translation
+One revert, one improvement

 == Setup guide ==